Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Transforming a Gaussian to the flat distribution on the sphere

 and

-where $p_{r,g}$ is the radial distribution of the d-dimensional standard normal distribution and $p_{r,f}$ the radial distribution of $p_{f}$.
-The corresponding CDFs which map from $\mathbb{R}^+$ to $[0,1]$ then follow to be \footnote{Evaluated using \emph{Wolfram Alpha} at \texttt{http://www.wolfram-alpha.com}.
+where $p_{r,g}$ is the radial distribution of the d-dimensional standard normal distribution, also known as the $\chi$-distribution, and $p_{r,f}$ the radial distribution of $p_{f}$.
+The corresponding CDFs which map from $\mathbb{R}^+$ to $[0,1]$ then follow to be \footnote{The general formula is evaluated using \emph{Wolfram Alpha} at \texttt{http://www.wolfram-alpha.com}.
 The calculation of $\mathrm{CDF}_{r,g}$ likely involves variable substitution, integration by parts, and then an identification with the upper incomplete gamma function.
 The calculation of $\mathrm{CDF}_{r,f}$ likely involves variable substitution and an iterative application of hypgergeometric identities.}